chauff/cse1500-web-transcripts/_lectures/node2.md

 ## Middleware in Express

-Middleware components are small, self-contained and reusable code pieces across applications.
+**Middleware components are small, self-contained and reusable code pieces across applications**.
 Imagine you have written an Express application with tens of different routes and now decide to log every single HTTP request coming in.
-You could add 2-3 lines of code to every route to achieve this logging OR you write a middleware logging component that gets called before any other route is called.
-How exactly this works in Express is discussed here.
+You could add 2-3 lines of code to every route to achieve this logging (which leads to code duplication, generally a bad idea) or you write a middleware logging component that gets called before any other route is called (code is written only once!).
+How exactly the latter works in Express is discussed now.

 Middleware components have **three parameters**:

-- an HTTP request object,
+- an HTTP request object;
-- an HTTP response object, and,
+- an HTTP response object;
-- an optional callback function (`next()`) to indicate that the component is finished and the dispatcher (which orchestrates the order of middleware components) can move on to the next component.
+- an optional callback function—`next()`—to indicate that the component is finished; the **dispatcher** which orchestrates the order of middleware components can now move on to the next component.

-Middleware components have a number of abilities:
+Middleware components have a number of abilities.
+They can:

-- Execute code.
+- execute code;
-- Change the request and response objects.
+- change the request and response objects;
-- End the request-response cycle.
+- end the request-response cycle;
-- Call the next middleware function in the middleware stack.
+- call the next middleware function in the middleware stack.

 As a concrete example, imagine an Express application with a POST route `/user/moveMade` :point_down::

 ![Middleware components](../img/node2-middleware.png)

-:point_up: The first middleware to be called is the logging component, followed by the bodyParser component which parses the HTTP request body; next, the static component is probed (is there a static resource that should be served to the user?) and if no static resource exists, a final custom component is called.
-When an HTTP response is sent (`res.end`), the middleware call chain is complete.
+:point_up: The first middleware to be called is the logger component, followed by the bodyParser component which parses the HTTP request body; next, the static component is probed (is there a static resource that should be served to the user?) and if no static resource exists, a final custom component is called. **When an HTTP response is sent (`res.end`), the middleware call chain is complete.** Once the call chain is complete, it cannot be activated again.
+It is thus not possible to send two or more responses for a given HTTP request: for each request, at most one response can be generated.

 ### :bangbang: Logger example